Generalized Stokes laws for active colloids and their applications: Langevin and Smoluchowski descriptions

 Stochastic trajectories can be obtained by integrating the kinematic equations

-using the standards Brownian dynamics integrators, for example that due Ermak and McCammon \cite{ermak1978}.
+using the standard Brownian dynamics integrators, for example that due to Ermak and McCammon \cite{ermak1978}.
 We note that the explicit form of the Langevin equation was first obtained in \cite{laskar2015brownian} using heuristic arguments.

-The Smoluchowski equation for the distribution function $\Psi(\mathbf{R}_{1},\dots,\,\mathbf{R}_{N};\,\mathbf{p}_{1},\dots,\,\mathbf{p}_{N})\equiv\Psi(\mathbf{R}^{N};\,\mathbf{p}^{N})$ of positions and orientations follows immediately from the Langevin equations.
+The Smoluchowski equation for the distribution function $\Psi(\boldsymbol{R}_{1},\dots,\,\boldsymbol{R}_{N};\,\boldsymbol{p}_{1},\dots,\,\boldsymbol{p}_{N})\equiv\Psi(\boldsymbol{R}^{N};\,\boldsymbol{p}^{N})$ of positions and orientations follows immediately from the Langevin equations.
 We write it in the form of a conservation law in configuration space

-where the ``velocities'' $\boldsymbol{\mathcal{V}}_{{\scriptscriptstyle \mathbf{R}}_{ij}}$ and $\boldsymbol{\mathcal{V}}_{{\scriptscriptstyle \mathbf{p}}_{ij}}$ are
+where the ``velocities'' $\boldsymbol{\mathcal{V}}_{{\scriptscriptstyle \boldsymbol{R}}_{ij}}$ and $\boldsymbol{\mathcal{V}}_{{\scriptscriptstyle \boldsymbol{p}}_{ij}}$ are

-Here $\mathbf{F}_{j}^{P}=-\mathbf{\nabla}_{{\scriptscriptstyle \mathbf{R}}_{j}}U$, $\mathbf{T}_{j}^{P}=-\mathbf{p}_{j}\times\mathbf{\nabla}_{{\scriptscriptstyle \mathbf{p}}_{j}}U$, and $U$ is a potential that contains both positional and orientational interactions.
+Here $\mathbf{F}_{j}^{P}=-\mathbf{\boldsymbol{\nabla}}_{{\scriptscriptstyle \boldsymbol{R}}_{j}}U$, $\mathbf{T}_{j}^{P}=-\boldsymbol{p}_{j}\times\boldsymbol{\nabla}_{{\scriptscriptstyle \boldsymbol{p}}_{j}}U$, and $U$ is a potential that contains both positional and orientational interactions.
 In the absence of activity, the equation obeys the fluctuation-dissipation relation and the Gibbs distribution $\Psi\sim\exp(-U/k_{B}T$) is the stationary solution.
 This solution has a vanishing current.
 In contrast, in the presence of activity, the Gibbs distribution is no longer the stationary distribution and in general, only the divergence of the current is zero.
 Circulation currents are a generic possibility in such circumstances and have, indeed, been observed in models of active colloidal systems \cite{nash2010,fodor2016far,tailleur2008statistical,singh2015many}.

 The Smoluchowski equation above is a partial differential equation in $6N$ variables and is generally intractable as it stands.
 However, by standard reduction methods, equations for the one and two particle distribution functions may be obtained from it, providing a principled way of recovering coarse-grained macroscopic equations from the microscopic dynamics \cite{altenberger1973light,phillies1974effects,ackerson1976correlations,felderhof1978diffusion,ohtsuki1982diffusion}.
 To this end, we define the $n$-body density $c^{(n)}$ as,